gravitational/predicate-lang/spec.md

 ## Data model

 * All predicate clauses are stored in the database.
+* Each clause has a unique auto generated id.
+Users can delete or update the clause by id.
+* Every clauses have origin attribute, denoting a user that created and updated it.
 * Clauses have an optional expiration and policy attributes.
 When clause expires, clients reload the state of the prolog interpreter.
 * Clients can retrieve, delete all clauses related to the same policy just like with any other